 Hiddenness and the structure of human life

-That variation is not an accident to be removed.
-It is part of the structure of human life under God — the same structure that makes moral response possible at all.
-Hiddenness, in this sense, is not a refutation of God’s existence.
+The variation is part of the structure of human life under God, the same structure that makes moral response possible at all.
+Hiddenness is one of the conditions within which belief, doubt, and genuine seeking take their shape, rather than a refutation of God’s existence.

 The argument from hiddenness carries a hidden premise: that if God exists, the evidence for God’s existence would be irresistible to any honest enquirer.
-But notice what this assumes.
-It assumes a very specific model of how a perfect God would relate to created beings — one in which belief is a purely cognitive matter of processing data, and where sufficient data would produce universal belief.
+Notice what this assumes.
+The premise assumes a very specific model of how a perfect God would relate to created beings, one in which belief is a purely cognitive matter of processing data, and where sufficient data would produce universal belief.
 The Islamic account offers a different model.
-It holds that the evidence is real, public, and abundant, but that perception is not neutral.
+Evidence is real, public, and abundant, but perception is not neutral.
 What a person sees depends significantly on what a person brings to the seeing.
-The same physical fact — the precision of the universe, the reality of consciousness, the existence of moral obligation — lands differently on different dispositions.
+The same physical fact (the precision of the universe, the reality of consciousness, the existence of moral obligation) lands differently on different dispositions.
 A person oriented toward the implications of those facts perceives them differently from one who has strong reasons to resist the conclusion.
 The hiddenness argument works against a God who would simply overwhelm all resistance with irresistible data.
 It is considerably less damaging to a God whose self-disclosure is real but requires a certain kind of orientation to receive.
+The God described by Islam is one who, knowing every interior condition, responds to the honest turn toward Him, however partial, however late.